dsohk/rancher-devsecops-workshop/README.md

 From your Linux workstation, ssh into your harbor VM (using `ssh-mylab-harbor.sh` script).

-Create a file `devsecops.cfg` under `~/.kube` folder and paste the content from your clipboard into this file with `vi` or any text editor command you like.
+Create a file `devsecops.cfg` under `~/.kube` folder.

 ```
 vi ~/.kube/devsecops.cfg
 ```

+Paste the kubeconfig content copied from Rancher UI for devsecops cluster into this file, save it and exit.

 Configure Kubernetes client to use this kubeconfig file.